Attack on Young Adult Books Justified?

 And therein lies the issue.
 YA lit is seemingly written for and consumed by adults HOWEVER The Young Adult Library Services (YALSA) of the American Library Association (ALA) defines a young adult as “someone between the ages of twelve and eighteen”.
 Wikipedia

 We are not alone.
-The fourteen year old kids in my neighborhood don’t pick these books either.
-When I asked my 14 year old mother’s helper to put together a reading list for Middle School, she texted her friends — both boys and girls — and came up with this list in about 10 minutes.
+The fourteen-year-old kids in my neighborhood don’t pick these books either.
+When I asked my fourteen-year-old mother’s helper to put together a reading list for Middle School, she texted her friends — both boys and girls — and came up with this list in about 10 minutes.
 Absent on their list are violent, depraved books.

 This seems reasonable, right?
 Neither parents nor tweens are seeking out this YA violent stuff.
 What’s all the fuss?
 Ah… the backlash.
 Here are a few of the rebuttals …